 Brown Math Contest for Modeling

 Are you interested in solving real world problems using math?
 Would you like to research tangible problems?
-Do you want to win cool prizes?
+Do you want to win cash prizes?
 Then join us for an information session for the Brown Mathematical Contest in Modeling (BMCM) to learn more! (details below)

 You can find some additional information from the info sessions in these slides.